jxareas/CineMates/README.md

 ## 🦾 Technologies 🦾

-TBD.
+🚧 *Work In Progress...* 🚧

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐ Acknowledgements ⭐

-The project idea and the logos were originally used and designed by [Antonio Di Nuzzo](https://github.com/indisparte) in a Mobile App for Android, with the same name.
+The original project idea, as well as the logos are credited to [Antonio Di Nuzzo](https://github.com/indisparte), who designed CineMates as a [Mobile App for Android](https://github.com/indisparte/cinemates).

+Additionally, the user interface is based off of [Cuevana](https://cuevana3.network/inicio): an Argentine file sharing website that offers movies and television content in their original languages with Spanish subtitles.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📜 License 📜